leandwo/qutebrowser-themes/README.md

 ## About
-A collection of themes for qutebrowser.
+A growing collection of themes for qutebrowser.

-There are not many themes here yet.
-Feel free to add your own!

-This repo was originally inspired by [theova/base16-qutebrowser](https://github.com/theova/base16-qutebrowser) (however we don't adhere to the [base16 guidelines](https://github.com/chriskempson/base16/blob/master/styling.md))
+This repo was originally inspired by [dexpota/kitty-themes](https://github.com/dexpota/kitty-themes) and [theova/base16-qutebrowser](https://github.com/theova/base16-qutebrowser).
+However, we will not require themes to comply with the [base16 guidelines](https://github.com/chriskempson/base16/blob/master/styling.md).

 ## Install